mayank1101/mayank1101/README.md

 - 🔭 I’m currently working on **my masters thesis titled Medical Image Super Resolution**
 - 🌱 I’m currently learning **computer vision and deep learning from various online platforms like Coursera, Udacity, DataCamp etc..**
-- 🤝 I’m looking for help with **Deep Learning and Blockchain**
+- 🤝 I’m looking for help with **Deep Learning and NLP**
 - 👨‍💻 All of my projects are available at [https://github.com/mayank1101](https://github.com/mayank1101)
-- 💬 Ask me about **git, machine learning and deep learning**
+- 💬 Ask me about **Algorithms, machine learning and deep learning**
 - 📫 How to reach me **2019pcs0006@iitjammu.ac.in**
-- 📄 Know about my experiences : [My Resume](https://drive.google.com/file/d/1ZBZim4u80Bn3B2OEIbT20zJ4wD2r7jvd/view?usp=sharing)
+- 📄 Know about my experiences : [My Resume](https://drive.google.com/file/d/124PyLVfWtT_RKy_BDAG-TBJwOqEi-cOK/view?usp=sharing)
 - 👨‍🎓 About me, I am pure hardwork ➕ a little talent ➕ a little humor ➕ and a lot of neardyness ♾️ 🤓
 - 🦻 You ask what I do in free time? 🤔 well, I am a fledling 🐥 bookworm 📚 🐛 😛 and I love sketching 🖍️ and painting 🖌️